PhroZenOne/heatseeker/README.md

 ```
 git clone git://github.com/PhroZenOne/heatseeker.git
 cd heatseeker

+# if you dont have raspicam then we need to install it.

+cd raspicam-0.1.3
 mkdir build
 cd build
+cmake ..
+make
+sudo make install
+sudo ldconfig

+cd..

+# time to build the heatseeker

+mkdir build
+cd build
 cmake ../
 make

+#to start
 sudo ./heatseeker
 ```

-You need to run heatseeker in elevated privileges as the camera by default is not mounted with correct user rights (as ubuntu does not identify it as a camera and is beeing cautious).
-Also, root is needed for adjustment of backlight.
+You need to run sudo on heatseeker as the camera by default is not mounted with correct user rights.
+We will also use superuser rights to adjust stuff like screen brightness and power.

 *** TODO ***